join our guide team!

 • Willingness to share parts of your own experience.

-• Ability to accept suggestions and guidance.
+• Ability to accept feedback and guidance.

 • Have some self-awareness of abilities and limitations.